Chick Brooding for Beginners

 - To minimize mortality and health issues, we strongly suggest processing at 7-9 weeks of age.

 Raising your flock from the very beginning is fun.
-Not only do you get to build a lasting relationship with your chickens, you gain knowledge in the process.
+Not only do you get to build a lasting relationship with your chickens, but you also gain knowledge in the process.
 At Meyer Hatchery we are committed to helping you be successful with raising your laying flock and meat production.
 Don’t ever hesitate to contact us with any questions or concerns you have.
 We’re here to help!